Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_plugins.md

 Each plugin main entry name will define the name displayed by the plugin menu entry in the top bar menu.
 Then for each plugin entry will need:

-- The name of the top menu entry that the plugin should be added to.
+- **Menu**: The name of the top menu entry that the plugin should be added to.
-- The absolute or relative path to the Python file containing the plugin class.
+- **Path**: The absolute or relative path to the Python file containing the plugin class.
-- The name of the plugin class to be imported.
+- **Class**: The name of the plugin class to be imported.
+- **AllowMultiple**: If only one instance of the plugin can be opened (true) or if it can be opened multiple times (false).
+If this entry is not defined in the *json* then, by default, multiple instances of the plugin can be opened.

 Shift allows users to add their custom plugins even to native menus.
 If a new menu name is requested, it will be added to the UI automatically.